Rascal Reporters: LP releases (1980s)

 The group continued writing and recording, and issued a limited-run 45rpm single in 1981, "Guns For Jerry’s Kids / Beatrice", and spent the next few years preparing their subsequent 1984 album, "Ridin’ On A Bummer" which was released independently as a vinyl LP under the bands own imprint Hebbardesque Records.
-This album included guest appearances from renowned names of the Rock in Opposition scene which the band were fans of: Fred Frith & Tim Hodgkinson of the group Henry Cow, along with Dave Newhouse of The Muffins.
+This album included guest appearances from renowned names of the Rock in Opposition scene which the band were fans of: Fred Frith and Tim Hodgkinson of the group Henry Cow, along with Dave Newhouse of the Muffins.
 These guest appearances were recorded via mail, with Steve Gore sending a reel of tape to the guest, who would then record onto it and mail it back.
 This album received distribution from Recommended Records, which helped expose the group to more listeners of avant-prog and Rock in Opposition music.
 An excerpt of the song "RIO" featuring Fred Frith's guest performance was later included on the 1991 re-issue of Frith's solo album, Speechless, under the name "No More War".

 In 1988, they released their follow-up LP "Happy Accidents", again through their own imprint Hebbardesque Records.
-This release featured further guest appearances from musicians associated with Rock in Opposition and avant-prog, such as Guy Segers of Belgium’s Univers Zero, Nick Didkovsky of New York’s Doctor Nerve, Dave Newhouse of The Muffins, Steven Feigenbaum of Cuneiform Records, Dave Kerman of 5uu's, James Grigsby of Motor Totemist Guild, as well as Steve Kretzmer’s older brother, Paul Kretzmer.
+This release featured further guest appearances from musicians associated with Rock in Opposition and avant-prog, such as Guy Segers of Belgium’s Univers Zero, Nick Didkovsky of New York’s Doctor Nerve, Dave Newhouse of the Muffins, Steven Feigenbaum of Cuneiform Records, Dave Kerman of 5uu's, James Grigsby of Motor Totemist Guild, as well as Steve Kretzmer’s older brother, Paul Kretzmer.